Marquardt Village Watertown WI Review: Real Costs & Care Quality in 2026

 Marquardt Village overview & location

-Marquardt Village sits on 52 acres in Watertown, Wisconsin, between Milwaukee and Madison.
-The facility opened in 1969 and houses 140 residents.
+Marquardt Village spreads across 52 acres in Watertown, Wisconsin, roughly midway between Milwaukee and Madison.
+It first opened its doors in 1969 and today is home to 140 residents.

 Campus layout and facilities

-The Towne Center has two restaurants: Grand Central Bistro and Crave.
-The Karl Fischer Activity Center is the hub for social events.
-Residents live in private suites with individual bathrooms.
-The grounds include flower gardens, a gym with an exercise physiologist on staff, a salon, and a game room that shows films.
+Day-to-day life centers on the Towne Center, home to two restaurants, Grand Central Bistro and Crave, while the Karl Fischer Activity Center anchors the social calendar.
+Residents have their own private suites with individual bathrooms, so the setting feels more like home than an institution.
+Step outside and you'll find flower gardens, a gym staffed by an exercise physiologist, a salon, and a game room that screens films.

 Types of care available